 Table 21.
-Alerting parameters Environment Canada uses for issuing a S torm Surge Warning ruble and the this pur uniceers torin burge wunning
+Alerting parameters Environment Canada uses for issuing a Storm Surge Warning

 Alert type Location Threshold criteria Warning Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland and Labrador, Quebec - along the St. Lawrence and Gulf of St. Lawrence coastal areas and the Magdalen Islands Issued for abnormally high water levels and high waves (storm surge or storm tide) caused by storms, which have the potential to cause coastal flooding.
 This usually occurs when astronomical tides are at their maximum.